 This great idea was submitted to MMM by a work at home mom that sells her gently used items online at a consignment shop!
 She has complete control over what she sells and for how much.

 Thrift shops usually have good bargains, but garage sales will always be lower.
-You too can sell your treasures that you find at online auctions or one one of the many websites that allow you to sell clothes online.
+You too can sell the treasures that you find at online auctions or at one of the many websites that allow you to sell clothes online.
 There are many WAHM’s that make a VERY NICE second income selling items through consignment shops and online auctions!
 So, if you are like me and love treasure hunting, you may find the perfect home based job!

 How to Start Your Own Consignment Shop (Guest Article by Agust Hauksson)

 A consignment shop is a second-hand store that offers goods that were most likely used, but for a lower price than you would purchase new.
 Consignment shops are not the same as thrift or charity shops.
 They are owned for the gain of profit and the money is not donated to benefit anyone.
 Consignment shops are located all over the world and there are most likely five to ten shops located near you that are second-hand.